Organic waste bins (brown bins and sacks)

 Most houses set back from the highway in Medway can have a brown bin.

-If you live in a house with room to store a bin, and can safely present the bin on the public highway, you may have a brown bin.
+If you have room to store a bin and can safely present it on the public highway, you may have a brown bin.

 If your property is not suitable for a brown bin

-Some properties are unable to safely store or leave out a brown bin.
+Some properties cannot safely store or leave out a brown bin.

-In this instance, you may have a 23 litre food waste bin and 2 reusable brown sacks for any garden waste instead.
+In this case, you may have a 23 litre food waste bin and 2 reusable brown sacks for any garden waste instead.
 Food must not be put in these reusable bags.

-If you're unable to safely move a wheeled bin to the boundary of your property for collection, you can request 2 reusable brown sacks and one food waste bin as a replacement.
-This is under the condition that your wheeled bin is given back at the time of delivery of the replacements.
+If you cannot safely move a wheeled bin to the boundary of your property for collection, you can request 2 reusable brown sacks and one food waste bin as a replacement.
+This is under the condition that your wheeled bin is given back when the replacements are delivered.

 Brown bins and food waste